benekastah/empcre/README.md

 in javascript.
 I have not yet determined if that will be possible through PCRE and will look into that soon.

+You don't have to build this yourself; for convenience I have included the build output in the `dist` directory.

 If you're curious how to use this, feel free to look at the `example` directory.